Vietnam.vn - Nền tảng quảng bá Việt Nam

 Every time they clean the mud and change the water in the fish pond, the people of Phuong Do reserve a separate space to gather the silver carp.
 When the pond is clean, the fish are released and continue to be raised from generation to generation.

-Before, Mr. Cay only stayed around the village, he saw that every house's fish pond was the same, because every house in the village had silver carp.
-Since working in tourism and traveling a lot, Mr. Cay has realized that his village is different because of the fish pond in front of his house.
+Before, when he was just staying in the village, Mr. Cay saw that every house's fish pond was the same, because every house in the village had silver carp.
+Since working in tourism and traveling a lot, Mr. Cay has seen that his village is different because of the fish pond in front of his house.

 "Guests who come to my house just sit and watch the fish all day.
-The fish have become tame over time.
-Whenever they see people, the whole school swims over there.
+The fish suddenly become tame.
+Wherever they see people, the whole school swims over there.
 Some guests even buy bread to feed the fish.
-But these fish are also often moody.
-I catch them and release them, and for a month they don't even come to eat," Mr. Cay said.
+But these fish are also often sulky.
+I catch them and release them, and for a month they don't come to eat," Mr. Cay said.

 In 2021, this traditional silver carp product was recognized as a geographical indication of Ha Giang.
 Since then, tourists have known more about Ha Giang silver carp.
 They come to Phuong Do to enjoy this valuable royal fish dish.

-According to Mr. Bui Duc Dinh - Chairman of Phuong Do Commune People's Committee, local people have taken advantage of this to turn silver carp into a branded product, contributing to the development of tourism in Phuong Do and improving the lives of local people.
+According to Mr. Bui Duc Dinh - Chairman of Phuong Do Commune People's Committee, local people have taken advantage of this to turn silver carp into a branded product, contributing to the development of tourism in Phuong Do, improving the lives of local people.

 Local authorities create conditions and encourage households to expand their silver carp farming model to serve the increasing demand of tourists.

-Every month, Mr. Nguyen Tat Thang's family (Phuong Do commune) buys more than 300kg of commercial silver carp from households in the commune to process, serving the needs of tourists to enjoy this royal fish dish when coming to Ha Giang.
+Every month, Mr. Nguyen Tat Thang's family (Phuong Do commune) buys more than 300kg of commercial silver carp from households in the commune to process, serving the demand for this royal fish dish of tourists when coming to Ha Giang.
 Mr. Thang said that Ha Giang silver carp is recognized as a geographical indication, helping the local traditional fish breed to have a brand.

 The price of the fish increases gradually according to the weight of the fish.
-A 4kg fish costs 400,000 VND/kg; 5kg and 6kg fish cost 100,000 VND/kg each.
-A 10kg fish costs tens of millions of VND.
+A 4kg fish is 400,000 VND/kg; 5kg and 6kg fish are increased by 100,000 VND/kg.
+A 10kg fish is worth tens of millions of VND.

-Delicious dishes with silver carp such as grilled fish, braised fish with pickles, and salad are all prepared in the Tay style.
-"Tourists who enjoy the dishes all praise Phuong Do silver carp for being delicious, sweet, and having just the right amount of chewiness and crunchiness," said Mr. Thang.
+Delicious dishes made with silver carp such as grilled fish, braised fish with pickled vegetables, and salad are all prepared in the Tay style.
+"Tourists who enjoy the dishes all praise Phuong Do silver carp as delicious, sweet, and just the right amount of chewy and crispy," said Mr. Thang.

 Source